 EF Core provides a way to map the domain model to the physical database without "contaminating" the domain model.
 It is pure .NET POCO code, because the mapping action is implemented in the persistence layer.
 In that mapping action, you need to configure the fields-to-database mapping.
-In the following example of the OnModelCreating method and an OrderEntityTypeConfiguration class, the highlighted code tells EF Core to access the OrderItems property through its field.
+In the following example of an OnModelCreating method, the highlighted code tells EF Core to access the OrderItems property through its field.